spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-The global counter is no longer available; instead, you have a counter that starts at zero.
+The global counter is no longer available.
+Instead, you have a counter that starts at zero.
 Each time you click on the center image, the counter is incremented and stored in the Postgres database along with metadata.
 Also, remember that the reverse proxy injects the Bearer token value in each request sent to the API.